chrisemezue/Igbo-Speech-Dataset/igbo-pontoon/README.md

 - Professor G.M.T Emezue
 - Okafor David
 - Emeka Onwuegbuzia

-Full contributors list can be found [here](https://pontoon.mozilla.org/ig/common-voice/contributors/).
+- We would further like to thank all the contributors [here](https://pontoon.mozilla.org/ig/common-voice/contributors/).